hyve9/senseflosser/README.md

 If you want to save your degraded model, add the `--save-model` option.

+## Web Frontend

+You can run this tool as a web application for demonstration purposes.
+See [flask](./flask) for more information.

 ## Acknowledgments

 This project was built as a group project for the Spring '24 Deep Learning for Media class at NYU, and we had a lot of help from both faculty and colleagues in that class.
 Thanks, guys!